zstoebs/Daily-Coding-Problem/README.md

 - 8/16/19: Write a map implementation with a get function that lets you retrieve the value of a key at a particular time.

+- 8/17/19: Given a 2D board of characters and a word, find if the word exists in the grid.